 How to Enroll in Drivers Ed

-To enroll in drivers ed in California, drivers can contact their local DMV or a third-party drivers ed school that is approved by the state.
+To enroll in drivers ed in California, drivers can contact their local DMV or enroll in an online course that is approved by the state.
 California learners younger than 17 ½ years of age are required to complete both a state-approved first time drivers course and at least six hours of behind-the-wheel training with a driving school.

 Online California Drivers Ed vs. in Person

-Drivers education students in California have the option to complete the classroom portion of their required drivers ed online or in person through third-party providers.
+Drivers education students in California have the option to complete the classroom portion of their required drivers ed online or in person.
 Both types of driving classes will cover the same core material and will be deemed acceptable in order to be issued a CA learners permit.
 Students who choose the home-study option must ensure that the web-based program they utilize has standards that are comparable to those of classroom courses.

 Cost of Drivers Ed in California